Board of Directors

 Director and Vice-President of Fundraising

-In December 2012, April and her husband, Todd, were appointed to a two-year term on the American Farm Bureau Federation's Young Farmers & Ranchers Committee.
-Developing and planning for YF&R competitive events at the AFBF Annual Meeting and AFBF YF&R Leadership Conference are the focus of this committee.
+In February 2013, April and her husband, Todd, were appointed to a two-year term on the American Farm Bureau Federation's Young Farmers & Ranchers Committee.
+The focus of this committee is to invigorate young Ag leaders to be involved with Farm Bureau and protect the Ag industry through public policy and Ag education.

 April is extremely active locally and Statewide.
 Currently Mackie is the Vice-President of Fundraising for the Monterey County Farm Bureau as well as their Scholarship Chair.
-She is a past President and Farm Bureau Liaison for the Central Coast Young Farmers and Ranchers as well as the State District Director for Young Farmers and Ranchers.
-April serves as Vice-Chair of the Salinas Valley Chapter of Californian Women for Agriculture, and is the President of Ag Against Hunger, a local non-profit that provides local produce to food banks.
-She also sits on the Board of Directors for Monterey County Ag Education and participates on committees of the Grower-Shipper Association.
+She is a past President, Treasurer, and Farm Bureau Liaison for the Central Coast Young Farmers and Ranchers as well as the 2nd Vice-Chair and State District Director for California Young Farmers and Ranchers.
+April serves as incoming Chair of the Salinas Valley Chapter of Californian Women for Agriculture, and is the Past-President of Ag Against Hunger, a local non-profit that provides local produce to food banks.
+She also sits on the Board of Directors as the Secretary for Monterey County Ag Education and participates on committees of the Grower-Shipper Association of Central California.

 Some of her biggest recognitions in the ag industry have included being awarded the Star Award from the California Young Farmers & Ranchers in 2011, California Jaycees Outstanding Young Farmer of the Year in 2009 and the Central Coast Young Farmers and Ranchers Member of the Year 2008.
 She maintains her alumni status with Leadership Farm Bureau, Cal Poly San Luis Obispo, the Alpha Zeta Ag Honor Fraternity and Future Farmers of America as an American Farmer Degree holder.